Mirrien-Liang/Glentel-Phone-Screening-Topic-Modeling-and-Data-Analysis/README.md

 - [Owen Cheuk](http://www.linkedin.com/in/owen-cheuk)

 ### Description
-This program is served as an automated tool for Glentel to analyze open-ended questions, to identify impactful topics, and to predict a target event based on the open-ended questions.
-We expect this program to be adaptable to new dataset with minimal efforts of configuration.
+This is a ***sample*** program resembling the program served for Glentel as an automated tool for analyze open-ended questions, to identify impactful topics, and to predict a target event based on the open-ended questions.
+In this sample program, we provided simulated raw dataset and the results that we ran on a local machine.
+The only purpose of sharing this sample program is for educational purposes.
+For more information, please read [Disclaimer](#disclaimer).

 ### Features
 - **Data Preprocessing**: